Skip to content

 1. Updating to the latest firmware

-This is an optional step, but recommended to reduce the chance of you having issues with your SCSI2SD device.
+This is an optional step, but I recommend you do this to reduce the chance of you having issues with your SCSI2SD device.

 1. Connect your SCSI2SD board to your modern system via USB